 In relation to the way each main point is written, notice that they are full grammatical sentences, although sometimes short and simple.
 For purposes of preparation, this is a good habit, and your instructor will probably require you to write your main points in full sentences.
-Your instructor may also expect you to write your subpoints in complete sentences as well, but he or she will discuss that with you.
+Your instructor may also expect you to write your subpoints in complete sentences as well, but they will discuss that with you.

 Finally, in the way you phrase the main points, be sure they are adequate labeled and clearly explain your content.
-Students are often tempted to the repetition of grammatical structures that correspond in sound, meter, and meaning write main points as directions to themselves, "Talking about the health department" or "Mention the solution."
+Students are often tempted to write main points as directions to themselves, "Talking about the health department" or "Mention the solution."
 This is not helpful for you, nor will your instructor be able to tell what you mean by those phrases.
 "The health department provides many services for low-income residents" says something we can all understand.